grzegorzmazur/yacas/pages/pages-root-folder/index.md

   url: https://yacas.readthedocs.org/
   text: Yacas comes with extensive documentation covering the scripting language, the functionality that is already implemented in the system and the algorithms used.
 widget3:
-  title: Yagy
+  title: Yacas Online
-  url: /yagy/
+  url: /yacas_online/yacas_online.html
-  text: Computer calculations made good looking.
+  text: Demo of yacas running in your browser

 permalink: /index.html
 ---